AlicenJoyHenning/DamageDetective/README.md

 In other words, the user must choose a value between 0 and 1 to determine the level of damage, or proportion of RNA loss, above which cells will be excluded.
 By default, `DamageDetective` offers the threshold of `0.7`.
 Values greater than `0.7` reflect more permissive filtering while those closer to `0` reflect more stringent filtering.
 We recommend the default for all cases but suggest that if adjustments are made, they are informed by inspecting the output `detect_damage` plots, `generate_plot = TRUE`.

-The remaining parameters for `detect_damage` can be explored in the [function help page](https://alicenjoyhenning.github.io/DamageDetective/docs/reference/detect_damage.html) or in the [introduction article](https://alicenjoyhenning.github.io/DamageDetective/articles/detection-vignette.html) online.

 <br>

 ### Run damage detection

-Damage detection can then be run using the count matrix and selected parameters as inputs.
+Damage detection can be run using the count matrix and selected parameters as inputs.
 Below we have specified `filter_counts` parameter to `TRUE`.
 This will use the default `filter_threshold` to identify cells for removal and return the filtered count matrix as output.

 ``` r
 # Perform damage detection